adarsh-raturi-github/Design_Patterns/README.md

 # Design_Patterns

-All these are examples of Head first design Patterns adapt them from java to Typescript
+All these are examples of Head first design Patterns adapted  from java to Typescript

 (New pattern will be included in each week)